Climate Change and Food Security

 This a very complicated chart, and that is its point.

-There are a great many adverse impacts of GHG pollution on food productivity.
+There are a great many adverse impacts of GHG pollution caused global warming and climate change on food productivity.

 Ozone in our air is toxic to our health and it is also toxic to green plants impairing their capacity to grow by photosynthesis.